Ethiopian birr

-The birr (ብር) is the unit of currency in Ethiopia.
-It is subdivided into 100 santim.
+The birr (ብር) is the primary unit of currency in Ethiopia.
+It is subdivided into 100 santims.

-In 1931, Emperor Haile Selassie I formally requested that the international community use the name Ethiopia (as it had already been known internally for at least 1,600 years) instead of the exonym Abyssinia, and the issuing Bank of Abyssinia also became the Bank of Ethiopia.
-Thus, the pre-1931 currency could be considered the Abyssinian birr and the post-1931 currency the Ethiopian birr, although it was the same country and the same currency before and after.
+In 1931, Emperor Haile Selassie formally requested that the international community use the name Ethiopia (as it had already been known internally for at least 1,600 years) instead of the exonym Abyssinia, and the issuing Bank of Abyssinia also became the Bank of Ethiopia.
+Thus, the pre-1931 currency may be referred to as the Abyssinian birr and the post-1931 currency the Ethiopian birr, although neither the country nor the currency changed beyond the name.

-186 billion birr were in circulation in 2008 ($14.7 billion or €9.97 billion).
+186 billion birr ($14.7 billion or €9.97 billion) were in circulation in 2008.